vierth/cbdbutil/README.md

 ## Use
 ### "Installation"
-Download db.py and put it in the folder with the rest of your code.
-You will also need to download the [Standalone CBDB SQLite database, which you can find on the CBDB website.](https://projects.iq.harvard.edu/cbdb/download-cbdb-standalone-database) Uzip the database and you are ready to go.
+Download db.py and put it in the folder with the rest of your code (or you can simply copy the class into your code, it is quite short).
+You will also need to download the [Standalone CBDB SQLite database, which you can find on the CBDB website.](https://projects.iq.harvard.edu/cbdb/download-cbdb-standalone-database) Unzip the database and you are ready to go.

 ### demo
 ```python